john10279011/Scraping-data-and-storing-it-into-a-database/README.md

-#h2 Scraping-data-and-storing-it-into-a-database
+#Scraping-data-and-storing-it-into-a-database

 this is scraping script writen in python using libraries such as `sql3lite for strong it into a databae